michelless/sso/README.md

 ];
 ```
-5. Add to your route
+5. Add this code to your web route.
 ```
 Route::get('/login')->middleware('sso');
 ```